 Lake Charles –

 The Calcasieu Parish Sheriff’s Office is participating in the crackdown on unrestrained drivers.
-The “Buckle Up In Your Truck,” campaign that will start April 21 and end April 28 is a partnership with the Louisiana Highway Safety Commission (LHSC).
+The “Buckle Up In Your Truck,” campaign that started April 19 and ends April 26 is a partnership with the Louisiana Highway Safety Commission (LHSC).
 This campaign is funded by grant money from the LHSC.

 According to the LHSC, pick-up truck drivers and their passengers have the lowest seat belt usage rate in the state.
 Pick-up trucks comprise 27% of the vehicles on the road in Louisiana and are two times more likely to rollover than cars in fatal crashes.
 The LHSC also states that only 82% of pickup truck drivers and 86% of their passengers are wearing seatbelts; compared to 89% of people who drive cars and 88% of their passengers.
 “Unfortunately we sometimes see the deadly results that come from drivers and passengers refusing to wear their seatbelt.
 Wearing a seatbelt is one of the most important steps that could save your life in a crash.
 Our job is to stop those who are not buckled up, and keep them from becoming a statistic,” said Calcasieu Parish Sheriff Tony Mancuso.